sagorbrur/bengali_pyspellchecker/README.rst

 **more likely** the correct results.

-``pyspellchecker`` supports multiple languages including English, Spanish, German, French, and Portuguese.
+``pyspellchecker`` supports multiple languages including English, Spanish, German, French, Bengali, and Portuguese.
 Dictionaries were generated using the `WordFrequency project <https://github.com/hermitdave/FrequencyWords>`__ on GitHub.

 ``pyspellchecker`` supports **Python 3** and Python 2.7 but, as always, Python 3